aeeeeeep/ModelLink/examples/baichuan/README_en.md

 ### Inference
-We support AscendSpeed Inference for text generation with LLaMA-33B.
+We support ModelLink Inference for text generation with LLaMA-33B.
 Inference different from pre-training, such as we need to Load pre-training checkpoint and the length of the output samples:

 Config Baichuan-13B inference script `examples/baichuan/generate_baichuan_13B_tp8_pp1.sh`.